simdjson/simdjson/doc/ondemand_design.md

 the cost of branch mispredictions also tends to increase as pipelines expand, and the processors become able to schedule longer streams of instructions.

-On Demand parsing is tailor-made to solve this problem at the source, parsing values only after the user declares their type by asking for a `double`, an `int`, a `string`, etc. It attempts to do so while preserving most of the flexibility of DOM parsing.
+On-Demand parsing is tailor-made to solve this problem at the source, parsing values only after the user declares their type by asking for a `double`, an `int`, a `string`, etc. It attempts to do so while preserving most of the flexibility of DOM parsing.